Performile1/Performile-Version-1/docs/daily/2025-11-05/INVESTOR_UPDATE_NOV_5_2025.md

 ## 📊 EXECUTIVE SUMMARY

 Today marks a significant milestone in Performile's development.
 We completed **8 major features** in a single day, including critical revenue-enabling functionality.
-The platform now has subscription-based access control, a production-ready WooCommerce plugin, and comprehensive plans for payment gateway integration and mobile apps.
+The platform now has subscription-based access control, a production-ready WooCommerce plugin, and comprehensive plans for checkout integrations and mobile apps.

 **Key Achievements:**
 - ✅ Subscription system complete with revenue protection
 - ✅ WooCommerce plugin v1.1.0 ready for 30% of e-commerce market
-- ✅ Payment gateway roadmap for 65% Nordic market coverage
+- ✅ Checkout integrations roadmap for 65% Nordic market coverage
 - ✅ Performance analytics with subscription limits (revenue driver)
 - ✅ Launch date revised to Dec 15 for complete platform delivery